Akshay-Jhijhautia/Git_Linux/linux/linux.md

 15. `grep` -> used for string/substring matching/search.

 16. `ps aux` -> gives the list of all the processes that are currently running.

 16a. `ps aux | grep python` -> lists all the processes running with python name, we can also find other details of the process.

+16b `ps aux | grep -i python` -> ignores case sensitive, will give result of

 17. `>` -> dumps the output of one command to a file.
 The entire previous date of other file gets replaced. ex pwd > test.txt